KAIST-CS470-P10/Project-Submission/README.md

 Here, the repository *oneformer-scripts* contains a script file that we implemented to generate panoptic masks for RGB images under the given directory and compile the outputs that can be fed to the training script of *panoptic-lifting*.
 We provide the detailed guideline to reproduce our experiment(s) below.

-## Generating Panoptic Masks for Images
+## How to Reproduce Experimental Results

 To prepare training data for the later steps, please follow the steps below: